DavidPrivateProjects/project-ideas/README.md

 - Make anki cards from end of chapter questions!

-- read a hedge fund book?
+- read a hedge fund book!
+Yes I made a few pictures with recommendations

 # Courses / Certificates
 - Pyspark